-Winter Weather Types and Hazards
+Winter Weather Precipitation and Storm Types

 Lake Effect Snow: Snow caused by the flow of cold air over a warm body of water (usually a lake).
 These events are especially common near the Great Lakes regions.